Blendify/blender-manual/blender_docs/manual/modeling/meshes/mesh_structures.rst

 quadrangles "deform well" and are therefore preferred for subdivision modeling.

-While you could build a cube with triangular faces, it would just look more confusing in *Edit mode*.
+While you could build a cube with triangular faces, it would just look more confusing in *Edit Mode*.

 Loops